donutloop/machine_learning_doc/convolution_neural_networks.md

 ## Pooling layer: Average pooling

-Calculate for each coloured section the average value
+Calculate for each coloured section th  e average value

 ![average](images/average_pooling.png)

 ## Convolutional Neural Network Example

 ![ Convolutional Neural Network Example](images/convolutional_neural_network_example.png)

+## Why Convolutions

+* Parameter sharing: A feature detector (such as vertical edge detector) that's useful in one part of the image is probably useful in another part of the image
+* Sparsity of connections: In each layer, each output value depends only on a small numbers of inputs